AguaClara/Textbook/Filtration/EStaRS_Design.rst

   V_{FiBwTrunkMaxPR} = \sqrt{2g *(PR_{FiBwMax}-PR_{FiBwBranchEst})}

-From the velocity the ND of the backash trunk can be found based on the necessary inner diameter and pipe schedule as calculated using the flow area.
+From the velocity the ND of the backwash trunk can be found based on the necessary inner diameter and pipe schedule as calculated using the flow area.

 .. math::